folke/lazy.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 Gui(specify which GUI client you are using)?
 Nightly?
 Version?

 **To Reproduce**
-Make sure to read [creating a minimal init.lua to reproduce an issue](https://github.com/folke/lazy.nvim/wiki/Minimal-%60init.lua%60-to-Reproduce-an-Issue)
+Make sure to read https://github.com/folke/lazy.nvim/wiki/Minimal-%60init.lua%60-to-Reproduce-an-Issue

 Steps to reproduce the behavior: